TheTilted096/wilted-chesscom-client/README-API.md

 # Wilted Chess.com Client - API Mode

-**New Architecture:** Connect to your existing Chrome profile via API
+**New Architecture:** Connect to your existing Edge profile via API

-This version uses Chrome's remote debugging protocol to connect to your already-logged-in browser, exposing a REST API that accepts UCI moves and executes them on chess.com.
+This version uses Edge's remote debugging protocol to connect to your already-logged-in browser, exposing a REST API that accepts UCI moves and executes them on chess.com.

 ## Why This Approach?

-✅ **Works with your Chrome profile** - Use your existing logged-in session ✅ **Access to premium bots** - No need to log in separately ✅ **Organization-friendly** - Works within managed browser profiles ✅ **Clean API** - Simple REST endpoints for move automation ✅ **No separate browser** - Uses your existing Chrome window
+✅ **Works with your Edge profile** - Use your existing logged-in session ✅ **Access to premium bots** - No need to log in separately ✅ **Organization-friendly** - Works within managed browser profiles ✅ **Clean API** - Simple REST endpoints for move automation ✅ **No separate browser** - Uses your existing Edge window

 ## Architecture